Frequently Asked Questions about Quincy's Unitarian

 answering machine.
 What's that all about?

-appreciate your patience when you leave messages on the Church
+irregularly.
+We appreciate your patience when you send us

 - What kinds of services do you have?